World Chambers Federation Bylaws

 4.3.5 Partnerships and special projects with TnCCI members will be presented to the WCF Executive Committee for development, discussion and necessary approval.

-4.3.6 TnCCIs which have Co-operation Agreements and Memorandums of Understanding with ICC-World Chambers Federation shall also be ex-officio members of the General Council.
+4.3.6 TnCCIs which have Co-operation Agreements and Memorandums of Understanding with ICC World Chambers Federation shall also be eligible to be ex-officio observers of the General Council.
+Following the election of the WCF General Council, the WCF Chair, in consultation with the WCF Executive Committee, shall co-opt up to five TnCCIs to serve on the Council for a three year term.

 4.4 WCF Chairmanship

-4.4.1 The Chair holds the highest office in WCF, and, in this capacity, represents ICC’s chamber membership towards ICC and third parties.
+4.4.1 The Chair holds the highest office in WCF, and, in this capacity, represents the interests of chambers in ICC’s membership, including towards third parties.
 He presides over the meetings of the WCF Chairmanship, WCF Executive Committee, WCF General Council and other WCF bodies as necessary.

-4.4.2 The Chair of WCF shall become a member of the ICC Executive Board.
-The Chair of WCF shall also become a member of the ICC Nominating Committee.
-As part of his role in this committee, the Chair of WCF will manage the nominations for chamber representation on the ICC Executive Board.
+4.4.2 The Chair of WCF shall be an ex-officio member of the ICC Executive Board.
+The Chair of WCF shall consult with the ICC Nominations and Human Resources Committee on the nominations for chamber representatives on the ICC Executive Board (in accordance with ICC Constitution Article 6.2.3.(4));

 4.4.3 The term of office for the Chair of WCF will be three years, once renewable.